sblbl/album_covers/about.markdown

 permalink: /about/
 ---

-This is an archive of music albums' covers.
+This is an archive of music album covers.
 You will find contents divided by genre and by predominant colours.